locoframework/loco-js/README.md

 * **getLocale** - function returns configured locale
 * **setLocale** - function allows setting a locale
-* **createConnector** - a function that connects Loco-JS with its inner parts that work independently and plug-ins like Loco-JS-Core, Loco-JS-Model, Loco-JS-UI
 * **init** - a function used to initialize Loco-JS.
 It returns a Loco-JS instance which main methods are:
     * **emit** - sends messages over a WebSocket connection to the server
     * **getLine** - returns the working instance of the **Line** class responsible for sending and receiving messages over a WebSocket connection